🇮🇷 Iran visa for Australians

 Iran visa, the full picture

 Most nationalities need a visa for Iran.
-US, UK, Canadian, and Australian passport holders require an invitation letter and a sponsor, making it a complex process.
+US, UK, Canadian, Australian, and New Zealand passport holders face a much more involved process.

 How other passports enter Iran